peihsuanlin5566/Faster-RCNN_lin/README.md

 -rw-r--r--   1 hayashi  staff        216 Aug 23 19:00 var.dat
 ```

-- `checkpoint` checkpoint files are placed under this folder
+- `checkpoint` checkpoint files are placed under this folder.
 - `losses.npz` records the losses of every iteration.
 - `train_ALL_VOC2007.{$device}.pt` is the trained model.
 -  `var.dat` records the information of the training.
 It should be like: